richiesure/day3-docker-ecs-deployment/DAY3-SUMMARY.md

 - http://18.133.187.21:3000
 - http://13.42.19.189:3000

 **Remember**: Scale down or destroy resources when not actively learning to avoid costs!
+Please follow for more